BBKolton/reactify-wc/README.md

 # Roadmap

+1. Add testing suite with Cypress.
-- Do some deep comparison between the changing props, attributes, and especially event handlers so that we aren't setting and removing them on every `componentDidUpdate`.
+2. Do some deep comparison between the changing props, attributes, and especially event handlers so that we aren't setting and removing them on every `componentDidUpdate`.

 # Credits